simonehagey/orbdot/docs/source/models.rst

 Apsidal Precession
 ------------------
-Apsidal precession is the gradual increase of the argument of pericenter of a planet's orbit :math:`\omega_p` over time, meaning the line connecting the pericenter and apocenter of the orbit rotates through :math:`2\pi` in one precession period.
+Apsidal precession is the gradual increase of the argument of pericenter of a planet's orbit :math:`\omega_p`, meaning the line that connects the pericenter and apocenter of the orbit rotates through :math:`2\pi` in one precession period.

-This can result from several factors, including general relativistic effects, perturbations from other planets, and gravitational moments arising from both the host star's rotation and planetary tidal bulges.
+This effect may result from several factors, including general relativistic effects, perturbations from other planets, and gravitational moments arising from both the host star's rotation and planetary tidal bulges.

 The following OrbDot functions are relevant to these effects: